plphpps/RTS-Game/README.md

  C#/Game logic code can be found under Assets/Scripts.
 Shader code can be found under Assets/Materials/Shaders.

- Game Builds can be found in releases for Windows and Mac.
+ Game Builds can be found in releases for Windows, Mac, and Linux.